The Himba tribe of Namibia is one of the last few semi-nomadic indigenous groups in the world.

 You will surely realize that Himba people live in very simple conditions, without running water or electricity, or comfort of any kind.
 Sometimes they can even go without food for days before they either slaughter a goat or receive some food from visitors.

 Your specialized guide will know what the Himba tribe you’re visiting needs so feel free to ask.
-Don’t give money to the tribe.
+Don’t just give money to the tribe, unless in exchange for a service or object they are selling.
 This doesn’t help at all and money is not in the Himba culture.
-The best way to support a Himba village is to bring food or buy handicrafts from the women.
+The best way to support a Himba village is to bring food or buy handicrafts from the women (for which you do need local money, obviously).
 Sheep-farming and crafts are the only ways Himbas have to support themselves.

 Make sure you have an interpreter